kailash-manasarovar/statement/docs/timeline/2025/february.md

 - After a day or two in Israel staying in a hotel, all the pains disappear suddenly and miraculously (apart from in my feet, ankles, and lower leg bones from the shoes I'm wearing, and my head one afternoon after I wear my hat for half-an-hour in the sun), and I realize fully and with some horror that all my belongings have been doused with pesticides.
 - I contact my mother from Israel urgently and tell her to bag up my duvet and put it in the loft as it has been doused in pesticides.
 - I tell her we need to keep it for evidence.
-- When I'm back from Israel, I ask her if she did what I asked her too.
+- When I'm back from Israel, I ask her about it.
-- For some reason, she didn't.
+- For some reason, she didn't bag up the toxic duvet and put it in the loft.
 - Instead she throws my duvet away - well, she gets Robert to throw it away because that's what he does most days, for some reason, go to the local dump with rubbish!
 - Interesting, isn't it.
 - I realize my shoes have been doused in pesticides too, but I only brought one pair and, for some reason, I don't buy a new pair when I'm in Jerusalem which would have been the thing to do.